-Modules on this programme will be taught in line with the University's Teaching, Learning and Assessment strategy and the Course Team will strive to ensure that all modules embrace contemporary industrial practice and work-based learning, wherever possible.
-Where appropriate assessments will be drawn from the real-world examples and workplace and used as part of the work-based learning.
-A range of teaching methods will be used to ensure that the learner is able to learn at their best ability.
-Typical techniques will include the following but will not be exclusive to:
+Modules on this programme will be taught in line with the University's Teaching, Learning and Assessment strategy and the Programme Team will strive to ensure that all modules embrace contemporary industrial practice and practice-based, work integrated learning, wherever possible.
+Where appropriate authentic assessments will be drawn down from real-world examples and workplace simulations and used as part of the practice-based learning approach.
+A range of active teaching methods and authentic assessment strategies will be used to ensure that the learner is able to learn at their best ability and excel to exceed expectations.
+Typical learning, teaching and assessment methods will include the following but will not be exclusive to:

-- Lectures to transfer the basic and complex theory of the topic - Seminars will be used for smaller groups to discuss and analyse the subjects - Tutorials used for one-to-one assistances - Work based learning skill learned in the workplace will provide the practical application to the learning process through the work-based learning modules - Blackboard for e-learning and transfer of information - Workshop and Practical sessions development of required skills - Laboratories will be used for the testing and proving of theory - Research and industrial visits: to provide depth and context to the learning
+- Lectures to transfer the basic and complex theory of the topic - Seminars will be used for smaller groups to discuss and analyse the subjects - Tutorials used for one-to-one assistances - Work based learning simulation skills learned will provide the practical application to the learning process through the practice-based learning modules - Blackboard for e-learning and transfer of information - Workshop, Groupwork and Practical sessions development of required skills - Laboratories will be used for the testing and proving of theory - Research and industrial visits: to provide depth and context to the learning

 Digital technologies and industry standard software will be used in the relevant modules.
-ECAD and MCAD software including MATLAB Simulink, SolidWorks will be used along with practical and discrete components to model, simulate and evaluate information such as specifications, programme, cost, environment, health and safety etc., in the teaching of relevant modules.
-This will foster deep learning enabling you to see how the contents delivered in different modules are interrelated to provide holistic concepts of engineering technology, sustainable design, and integration of model-based engineering services and systems for effective design and operation of manufacturing technologies.
+ECAD and MCAD software including MATLAB Simulink, SolidWorks will be used along with practical and discrete components to model, simulate and evaluate information such as specifications, programme, cost, environment, sustainability, green skills, Net-Zero, health and safety etc., in the teaching of relevant modules.
+This will foster deep learning enabling learners to see how the contents delivered in different modules are interrelated to provide holistic concepts of engineering technology, sustainable design, and integration of model-based engineering services and systems for effective design and operation of manufacturing technologies.